-Watch our quick video on this page to see how easy it is to adjust your scrolls with one simple movement - all you need are some round nose pliers to make a slight adjustment to your earring scrolls.
+Watch our quick video on this page to see how easy it is to adjust your scrolls with one simple movement - all you need are some round nose pliers to make a slight adjustment to your earring backs.

 Round nose pliers - or your fingers!